AmardeepKesharwani/marketing-scss/README.md

 # Static Landing Theme

-it is a simple static landing theme made by Html, Scss
+it is a simple business site landing theme made by Html, Scss

 #### View []()